saltycrane/redux-promise-memo/README.md

     The memoized version will not dispatch the action if:
       - the promise has not resolved (e.g. api request is still loading)
       - the action has already been dispatched with the same arguments
+      - the original action creator returns null (or a falsey value)

     Assumptions:
       - the action creator returns a simple object (i.e. it is not a thunk action creator)

     `actionCreator` (function that returns an object literal) - the action creator to be "memoized"

     `key` (string) - the primary memoization key.
 It is recommended to use the action type as the key.
 The secondary memoization key is the argument list passed to `JSON.stringify`.

     `options` (Object):

     `multipleCaches` option: